 For starters, mortgage investors like Fannie Mae, Freddie Mac, FHA, etc., all require you to keep a minimum amount of equity in the home when you take cash out.
 VA loans offer the ability for you to make the most of your home equity by allowing you to convert all of your existing equity into cash, but not everyone qualifies.
-You need to be an eligible active-duty servicemember, veteran or surviving spouse, you need a 680 median FICO score.
+You need to be an eligible active-duty servicemember, veteran, or surviving spouse, you need a 680 median FICO score.
 FHA and conventional loans from Fannie Mae or Freddie Mac require homeowners to leave 15% and 20% equity in their home.

-Knowing that, a key question you need to ask yourself is whether you have enough equity in your home before you'll be able to refinance to accomplish your goals, whether you want to pay off debt or use the money for other purposes.
+Knowing that a key question you need to ask yourself is whether you have enough equity in your home before you'll be able to refinance to accomplish your goals, whether you want to pay off debt or use the money for other purposes.

-Finally, you need to determine whether the cost of the mortgage makes sense compared with taking a personal loan in order to consolidate debt.
+Finally, you need to determine whether the cost of the mortgage makes sense compared with taking a personal loan to consolidate debt.
 If you’re looking at this, take into account not only the interest rate but the closing costs as well.
 If it’s an FHA loan, you’ll also have your monthly mortgage insurance fees for 11 years with a cash-out refinance.

-Are you interested in a cash-out debt consolidation?
+Are you interested in cash-out debt consolidation?
 You can get a full refinance approval online with Advanced Funding Home Mortgage Loans' quick application.
 If you’d rather chat with one of our Utah Mortgage Brokers about your goals and aspirations, you can give us a call at (801) 272-0600.